ogeesan/Imaging-Tools/Calcium Trace Navigator/README.md

 ### Exporting the graph

-To export what you see, hovering your mouse at the top right of the plot should show an export-looking arrow, and in that menu there is an option to save the plot.
+Hover your mouse at the top right of the plot should show an export-looking arrow, and in that menu there is an option to save the plot.